-The Wiglaf Competitive Price Reaction Matrix calculates the proper response to competitive price pressure.
-The principals of competitive advantage and pricing power define the dimensions.
+The Wiglaf Competitive Price Reaction Matrix calculates the proper competitive response to price pressure.
+The principles of competitive advantage and pricing power define the dimensions.
 To win, the firm must merely earn more profits than its competitors.
 Second place goes to the survivors who will live to compete again in the next round.
 Losers are the firms that go under.
 Given these ground rules and objectives, we can identify the optimal moves dependent on the firm’s position.

-If the firm’s offer is more attractive to customers than its competitor’s, then the firm has pricing power.
+If the firm’s offer is more attractive to customers than its competitor’s, then the firm has competitive pricing power.
 That is, the firm may be able to maintain or increase a positive price differential between its offer and its competitors without losing market share due to the customers perceiving that the firm’s offer delivers more benefits than its competitor’s.

 If the firm’s profitability for the impacted customers is higher than the profitability which the competitor could achieve with those customers, then the firm has a competitive advantage.
-That is, the firm can use that competitive advantage to either attack a competitor’s customer base or defend its own customer base with a price reduction more profitably than one’s competitors during a price war.
+That is, the firm can use that competitive advantage to either attack a competitor’s customer base or defend its own customer base with a price reduction more profitably than one’s competitors during a price pressure war.

 There are four stances a firm should take in response to a competitive price threat depending on its situation: Ignore, Defend, Mitigate, or Accommodate.

-If the firm both earns stronger profits in serving the impacted customers (possesses a competitive advantage) and customers perceive the offer as more attractive (possesses pricing power), then the firm should ignore direct price competition and carry on its strategy as it sees fit.
+If the firm both earns stronger profits in serving the impacted customers (possesses a competitive price advantage) and customers perceive the offer as more attractive (possesses competitive pricing power), then the firm should ignore direct price competition and carry on its strategy as it sees fit.